[Albert PUIG ORTONEDA Interview]

 Q: Previously, you mentioned that a good pass makes a good sound.
 Is that one of the criteria that has been improving?

-A player's play quality is greatly influenced not by receiving the ball, but by what happens before receiving the ball.
-Many players can receive the ball and then look around and think.
-However, the play we are looking for is a faster play, so if you think after receiving the ball, the play speed will decrease.
-In order to maintain a high play speed, you must recognize many things before receiving the ball and make a decision.
-If you can do that properly, it will become a situation where the opposing team cannot defend.
-For example, in a 100m race, if you can start at any time, starting early will give you an advantage.
-There may be a possibility of being overtaken in the subsequent speed competition, but it is natural to win if you start first.
-In soccer, where there is no predetermined signal for the start, you need to use your brain to negotiate and if you win, you have the initiative, and it is natural to win if you have the ball.
-While leveling up in this way, you must strive for victory and accumulate points.
+A player's quality of play is greatly influenced more by what happens before receiving the ball than after.
+Many players can look around and think after receiving the ball.
+However, the type of play we are looking for is faster, so if you think after receiving the ball, the pace of play will slow down.
+To maintain a high pace of play, you must make decisions based on a lot of information recognized before receiving the ball.
+If you can do that well, it will create a situation where the opposing team cannot defend.
+For example, in a 100-meter dash, if you can start whenever you want rather than at the same time, the one who starts early will win.
+There may be a chance of being overtaken in the subsequent speed contest, but starting first and winning immediately after is expected.
+In soccer, without a clear starting signal, you engage in a mental game based on your brain's judgment, and if you win that, you hold the initiative; if you have the ball, winning is expected.
+As you level up in this way, you must focus on the competition and accumulate points.

 Japan needs to improve more in that aspect.
 The speed of decision-making, the mentality to focus on winning, and the level of players like Renta Higashi, who is 18 years old, if he were a player in Europe, he would have gained more experience in the world of high-level competition.
 The same can be said for South America.
 They would have gained a lot of experience playing in many matches in an environment where they have to focus on winning.
 Of course, I respect Japan, but how many high-level matches has Renta Higashi played in the past year where he really had to focus on winning?
 Young players in South America and Europe have experienced dozens of matches.
 This is where the difference in growth comes into play.

-Nagatomo is one of the few Japanese players who have continued to excel at a high level in Europe.
-I don't think Nagatomo's technical level is particularly high.
-So why has he been able to continue fighting at the top level for a long time?
-There are many players in Japan who have a higher level of technique than him.
-But why do those players fail to succeed in Europe and create a gap?
-It is because Nagatomo has a strong mentality and possesses a winner's mentality that is committed to competition.After the Belgium match in the World Cup in Russia, many people commented that Japan is polite because of its innocence and cleans up the dressing room without complaining to the referee.
-It's a wonderful thing.
-I think Japanese people's actions in life are truly a role model.
-However, it is difficult to achieve something at a high level with only such innocent mentality.
-A mentality that is committed to competition is necessary.
-It may be that both improving the speed of situational judgment and a mentality that is committed to competition are required in Japanese soccer.
+Nagatomo is one of the few Japanese players who has continued to perform at a high level in Europe.
+I don't think his technical level is particularly high.
+Why has he been able to compete at the top level for so long?
+There are many players in Japan with higher technical skills than him.
+However, why is it that those players cannot continue to succeed in Europe, leading to a gap?
+It is because Nagatomo possesses a strong mentality and has the mindset of a winner who is committed to competition.After the match against Belgium in the Russia World Cup, many commented that Japan is polite due to its innocence, does not complain to referees, and leaves the locker room clean.
+This is wonderful.
+I believe that the behavior of Japanese people is indeed a model in life.
+However, it is difficult to achieve something at a high level with just that kind of innocent mentality.
+A competitive mentality is necessary.
+I believe that improving both the speed of situational judgment and the competitive mentality is what Japanese football needs.

 Q, do you have high expectations for young players tomorrow as well?